How To Trim Your Beard

-Get Soft: The main reason men prematurely pull the plug on beard growth is averseness to itching.
+The main reason men prematurely pull the plug on beard growth is averseness to itching.
 Facial hair needs to be cared for to ensure it doesn't get wiry, dry and offensive looking (unless that's the goal).
-There's a degree of this that'll always be there, but softening immature whiskers with a beard wash and conditioner can help a beard mature easier throughout its lifespan.
+There's a degree of this that'll always be there, but softening and pampering immature whiskers with a beard wash, beard oil and beard conditioner can help a beard mature easier throughout its lifespan.
 Work out the kinks and curls via regular facial exfoliation and a beard comb and/or beard brush.

-Outline A Perimeter: Unless going for the 100% bohemian look, setting beard boundaries on your cheeks and neck is essential from the start to get the desired beard style.
+Unless going for the 100% bohemian look, setting beard boundaries on your cheeks and neck is essential from the start to get the desired beard style.
 Make lines too tight and you look like a tight-wad or gang member, let them sprout too long and you're in Haight-Ashbury territory.
-For the neck area, we recommend an inch or so below the actual jaw line (line b. on illustration) and for the cheeks, follow "smile lines" (line d. on illustration) up toward sideburns.
+For the neck area, we recommend an inch or so below the actual jaw line (line b. on illustration) and for the cheeks, follow "smile lines" (Line d. on illustration) up toward sideburns.
 Knowing where the beard ends is only half the battle.
 From there, one needs to effectively carve things out.
 Make sure to grab a precision detailing razor or targeted facial scissors to make the maintenance of mustaches, beards and hard-to-reach areas easy.